mamidalashravya/mamidalashravya/README.md

 ## Hi there 👋

 About Me:
-freelancer 💻, I am specialize in frontend development with expertise in HTML, CSS, JavaScript, React.js, and more 🎨.
+I am specialize in frontend development with expertise in HTML, CSS, JavaScript, React.js, and more 🎨.
 I can creative ideas 💡 to the table, helping businesses go online with simple yet professional websites 🌐.
-Your backend knowledge, including Python Node.js, and database management with SQLite , further strengthens your ability to deliver full-stack solutions. 📱
+Your backend knowledge, including Python Node.js, and database management with MySQl , further strengthens your ability to deliver full-stack solutions. 📱

 ## 🌐 Socials: